History of Tamil Nadu: Evolution of regional politics

 The politics of Tamil Nadu have gone through three distinct phases since independence.
-The domination of the Congress Party after 1947 gave way to the Dravidian populist mobilisation in the 1960s.
-This phase lasted until towards the end of the 1990s.
+The domination of the Congress Party after 1947 gave way to the Dravidian populist mobilization in the 1960s.
+This phase lasted until the end of the 1990s.
 The most recent phase saw the fragmentation of the Dravidian political parties and led to the advent of political alliances and coalition governments.
 Annadurai formed the Dravida Munnetra Kazhagam (DMK) in 1949 after splitting from Dravidar Kazhagam.
 DMK also decided to oppose the 'expansion of the Hindi culture' in Tamil Nadu and started the demand for a separate homeland for the Dravidians in the South.
 The demand was for an Independent state called Dravida Nadu (country of Dravidians) comprising Tamil Nadu and parts of Andhra, Karnataka and Kerala.
 The increased involvement of the Indian National Congress party in Madras during the late 1950s and the strong pan-Indian emotions whipped up by the Sino-Indian War in 1962 led to the demand for Dravida Nadu losing some of its immediacy.
 Consequently, in 1963, when the Sixteenth Amendment to the Constitution of India, precluded secessionist parties from contesting elections, the DMK chose to formally drop its demand for an independent Dravida Nadu, focusing instead on securing greater functional autonomy within the framework of the Indian Constitution.

 The Congress party, riding on the wave of public support stemming from the independence struggle, formed the first post-independence government in Tamil Nadu and continued to govern until 1967.
 In 1965 and 1968, DMK led widespread anti-Hindi agitations in the state against the plans of the Union Government to introduce Hindi in the state schools.
 Affirmative action in employment and educational institutions were pioneered in Tamil Nadu based on the demands of the Dravidian movement.
 The leadership of the Dravidian movement had very capable authors and literati in Annadurai and Karunanidhi, who assiduously utilised the popular media of stage plays and movies to spread its political messages.
 MG Ramachandran (MGR) who later became the Chief Minister of Tamil Nadu, was one such stage and movie actor.

 In 1967 DMK won the state election.
 DMK split into two in 1971, with MGR forming the splinter All India Anna Dravida Munnetra Kazhagam (AIADMK).
 Since then these two parties have dominated the politics of Tamil Nadu.
 AIADMK, under MGR, retained control of the State Government over three consecutive assembly elections in 1977, 1980 and 1984.
 After MGR's death, AIADMK was split over the succession between various contenders.
 Eventually J. Jayalalithaa took over the leadership of AIADMK.